MnemoWare/CogniRay/docs/Experiment 02.md

 ## Observed Results

-* Initial MSE: \~0.90
+* Initial MSE: ~0.889
-* Final MSE after 50 steps: \~0.72
+* Final MSE after 50 steps: ~0.715
-* Stable, monotonic convergence without collapse or oscillation.
+* Monotonic, stable convergence without oscillation or collapse.
 * All updates are performed without classical backpropagation.
 * Ray geometry is continually inferred from the evolving field itself, with no external supervision.